mohqarmout/burger-builder/README.md

 ## **User Journey**

-The user will be able to build a burger and the app will be able to calculate the price and store the orders in the cloud, also will bea apple to view its order from the cloud.
+- The user will be able to build a burger and the app will be able to calculate the price and store the orders in the cloud, also will bea apple to view its order from the cloud.
+- New user Will be applied to create account and start using the app

-The user will not be able to purchase the burger unless he is signed in, but he can build one.
+- The user will not be able to purchase the burger unless he is signed in, but he can build one.

 ## **Technologies** :computer: